Smart job seekers use applicant tracking system (ATS) keywords to help recruiters find them in databases.

-Please don’t hesitate to invite me to connect on LinkedIn here.
+Please invite me to connect on LinkedIn here.
 The more I know about my readers, the better I can make my blog.

-© 2015 – 2019, Donna Svei.
+© 2015 – 2021, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, authors all of AvidCareerist’s posts.
-She has written for and been quoted by 100+ business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, the New York Times, USA Today, Time, CBS, the BBC, Lifehacker, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
+She has written for and been quoted by 100+ business and general media outlets, including Forbes, Mashable, Fast Company, Inc., Entrepreneur, the New York Times, USA Today, Time, CBS, the BBC, Lifehacker, Social Media Today, IT World, SmartBrief, and Business News Daily.